- Correctness, readability, then optimization: in that order

 Alternatively, you could save a subquery as a SQL snippet (figure 3 - note the parentheses around the snippet), to easily reuse that code in other queries.

 And yes, as you might expect, the Aerodynamic Leather Toucan fetches the highest average revenue per unit sold.

 With Metabase, you don’t even have to use SQL

 SQL is amazing.
-But so is Metabase’s query builder and notebook editor.
+But so are Metabase’s Query Builder and Notebook Editor.
 You can compose queries using Metabase’s graphical interface to join tables, filter and summarize data, create custom columns, and more.
 And with custom expressions, you can handle the vast majority of analytical use cases, without ever needing to reach for SQL.
-Questions composed using the notebook editor also benefit from automatic drill-through, which allows viewers of your charts to click through and explore the data, a feature not available to questions written in SQL.
+Questions composed using the Notebook Editor also benefit from automatic drill-through, which allows viewers of your charts to click through and explore the data, a feature not available to questions written in SQL.